NYULibraries/libtechnyu_blog/source/_posts/2013-05-03-library-technologists-at-nyu.markdown

   - git
 ---

 Hi!
 We're libtechnyu.
-Hit us up on our IRC channel, `#libtechnyu` (hosted on freenode, if you didn't know now you know).
+Hit us up on our IRC channel, `#libtechnyu` (hosted on freenode, if you don't know, now you know).

 I'm happy to introduce our shiny new blog.